Ephrussi family

-The Ephrussi family ([ɛfʁysi]) is a Ukrainian Jewish banking and oil dynasty.
+The Ephrussi family ([ɛfʁysi]) is a wealthy Ashkenazi Jewish noble banking family.
 The family's bank and properties were seized by the Nazi authorities after the 1938 "Anschluss", the annexation of Austria by Nazi Germany.

 History

-The progenitor, Charles Joachim Ephrussi (1792–1864), from Berdichev, made a fortune controlling grain distribution beginning in the free port of Odessa (then Russian Empire, now Ukraine) and later controlled large-scale oil resources across Crimea and the Caucasus.
-By 1860, the family was the world’s largest exporter of wheat.
+The Ephrussi family progenitor was Charles Joachim Ephrussi (1792–1864) from Berdichev, Ukraine.
+He made a fortune controlling grain distribution beginning in the free port of Odesa (then Russian Empire, now Ukraine) and later controlled large-scale oil resources across Crimea and the Caucasus.
+By 1860, the family was the world's largest exporter of wheat.

 Charles Joachim's eldest son, Leonid (d.
-1877), founded a bank in Odessa, while his brother Ignaz (1829–1899) moved to the Austrian capital, Vienna, where he established the Ephrussi & Co. banking house in 1856.
+1877), founded a bank in Odesa, while his brother Ignaz (1829–1899) moved to the Austrian capital, Vienna, where he established the Ephrussi & Co. banking house in 1856.
 In 1872, he was elevated to the noble rank of Ritter by Habsburg emperor Franz Joseph I. In 1871, Leonid, together with his younger half-brothers Michel (1845–1914) and Maurice Ephrussi (1849–1916), founded a branch in Paris, followed by subsidiaries in London and Athens.

 During the 19th century, the family possessed vast wealth and owned many castles, palaces, and estates in Europe.
 The family members were known for their connoisseurship, intellectual interests, and their huge collections of art.
 Leonid's son Charles Ephrussi (1849–1905), a well-known art historian, collector and editor, became a model for the character of Charles Swann in Marcel Proust's novel In Search of Lost Time.